 Comments will be approved before showing up.

-Our L is best for those over 35 who feel it’s a bit more roomy up there (possibly thanks to pushing out a small human or two).
+Our L (L for ‘Lovely’) is best for those over 35 who feel their pelvic floor is not what it used to be.
 It’s worth noting that we find physically fit people are often best suited to the S/M regardless of age.